JonahGardin48/Bit-Board/README.md

 I think overall the project was really difficult trying to figure out how java wanted to work with bits, but I think I overshot the difficulty of the entire thing.
 Most of the shell was things I have done many times, it was just the learning curve and research of the bitwise functions that I had to be clear on before I could succeed.
 That being said, kinging was something I could just never figure out.
 Playing within the bounds of the rules is difficult, and first I had to make sure the pieces couldn't move backwards which was difficult.
 Also I don't know if its even possible to represent a bit as a special king without the players just being able to move any piece like a king.

+I did notice that I was overprepared for what I was able to complete.
+I was able to complete all that I did without many of my utility class methods.
+Now that I look back at them, I probably had the same issues with converting the variables.
+I will still submit them, but I didn't use most of them.

 Very fun project however!
 Very challenging but also informative.